 Authorize.Net has been around since 1996 and is supposedly the Internet’s most widely used payment gateway.
-Authorize.Net has over 375,000 merchants and has been the recipient of the Achievement in Customer Excellence (ACE) award for 5 consecutive years.
+Authorize.Net has over 400,000 merchants and has been the recipient of the Achievement in Customer Excellence (ACE) award for five consecutive years.

 Skrill, formerly Moneybookers, has some intriguing features such as a free setup, low fees, and the ability to send text messages straight from your account.
 Besides being a popular and simple alternative to PayPal, the service is great for international merchants since you’re allowed to transfer your account balance onto a prepaid debit card almost instantly.

 ProPay offers similar features to other PayPal alternatives including the ability to receive and send money anywhere in the world and even recurring billing and a built-in shopping cart.
-The one big advantage that ProPay has over the others in this list is that it’s also accepted by eBay.
-There’s also the ProPay JAK, a mobile phone credit card reader that can process credit and debit cards in real-time on your iOS or Android phones, in case you’re doing transactions in person.
+The one big advantage that ProPay has over the others is it’s also accepted by eBay.
+There’s also the ProPay JAK, a mobile phone credit card reader which can process credit and debit cards in real-time on your iOS or Android phones, in case you’re doing transactions in person.